nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 I've forgotten to mention that I've been using a 6th physical book by Tom Mitchell called Machine Learning for much of my research.
 I find it easier to absorb theory on there, and it covers decision tree theory in much more detail than TEoSL.
 I think it's probably much more suited for Classification problems.

 ### 28th September
-Following the previous FYP talk, I've started using Google Scholar to find papers to use as references - and already found some great authoritative texts on the NN algorithm. \
+Following the previous FYP talk, I've started using Google Scholar to find papers to use as references - and already found some great authoritative texts on the NN algorithm.
 I aim to make real headway on the Plan today and I really hope to complete some kind of draft by tomorrow, such that I can get early feedback from my supervisor.
-Today I really need to make some executive decisions on the direction and goals of my project. \
+Today I really need to make some executive decisions on the direction and goals of my project.
 I've decided it may be wise to include some kind of _success criteria_ in my Abstract, such that I can make critical goals to deliver for the interim review.
 This project is so open to expansions that it's important to define what should be expected by the end of this.
 Creating a set of possible expansions may make it more flexible.
 Once I start assigning a time-frame to this project, it'll become clearer.

 ### 15th October
 It's been a while since the last diary entry.
-Unfortunately, I may have underestimated how challenging it would be to balance the project with the other modules I'll be studying.\
+Unfortunately, I may have underestimated how challenging it would be to balance the project with the other modules I'll be studying.
-The week following my last entry was entirely focused on implementing my Project Plan and submitting something that motivated and outlined my approach to the project sufficiently.\
+The week following my last entry was entirely focused on implementing my Project Plan and submitting something that motivated and outlined my approach to the project sufficiently.
 The week after this should have been focused on developing my proof of concept programs, designing my UMLs and beginning my Nearest Neighbours report.
 Unfortunately, last week was not fruitful and I'll have to spend this week catching up with my outline immediately.

 ### 16th October
 I've made small progress with the NN algorithm proof of concept and it works as expected.
 The labs in my machine learning module have been very useful with learning python syntactic sugar and dealing with datasets in Jupyter Notebooks.
-I'd like to somehow implement some kind of unit testing this week that I can carry forwards for the rest of term.\
+I'd like to somehow implement some kind of unit testing this week that I can carry forwards for the rest of term.
 The repo needs to progress to a new branch for development and I hope to do this immediately after this entry.
 I'll be transferring from the 'plan' branch to a 'dev-poc' branch, updating the main branch in the process.
-It's likely that this will be the first of many dev branches in the overall process.\
+It's likely that this will be the first of many dev branches in the overall process.
-I'll need to update my README too with all the new structure I have put in place.\
+I'll need to update my README too with all the new structure I have put in place.
-I'll likely setup some structuring of my interim and supplementary reports(NN) this week.\
+I'll likely setup some structuring of my interim and supplementary reports(NN) this week.
 I'll move forwards with haste, and hopefully hear feedback on my outline soon, just to find if it's too ambitious, though I feel I'm already seeing that it is.

 ### 2nd November
 With the start of November, I do feel that I'm falling behind, not only with the work outlined in my plan - but also unfortunately, the diary entries.
 I do hope to make these more frequent and get back on track with my weekly diary entries.

-I've made progress progress on Nearest Neighbours and K-Nearest Neighbours proof of concept programs in Jupyter Notebooks.
+I've made progress on Nearest Neighbours and K-Nearest Neighbours proof of concept programs in Jupyter Notebooks.
 I realised quite quickly that it was imperative to create train-test-split functionality immediately just to test these algorithms functionally, and I've managed to do so.
 I think that my implementation of train-test split will help in implementing k-folds cross-validation.
 I've essentially realised that I need to implement model evaluation functions in conjunction with my models otherwise it's difficult to know if I'm going the right direction with my model implementation.